mathewsrc/python-cli-tool-with-docker-and-kubernetes/README.md

 ## Python CLI tool with Docker and Kubernetes

-Project: simple CLI app and deploy it with Kubernetes
+Project: Create a simple Python CLI app and deploy it with Kubernetes

 Before starting to use Kubernetes we need to install Docker Desktop, Minikube or Kind, and Kubectl.
 I linked the official websites for you bellow: